Sensory processing

 Examples of behaviours linked to sensory sensitivity

-Children may be sensitive to some types of sensory input and less sensitive to others.
+Children may be too sensitive to some types of sensory input and less sensitive to others.
 This can affect how they behave and respond to everyday situations.

 A system-wide graduated approach is being developed based on best practice.